logavanc/shobiz/README.md

 If set to `true`, the output will be formatted with newlines and indentation, and is intended for human consumption.
 If set to `false`(the default), the output will be a single line of minified JSON, which is great for piping to other programs (like `jq`) or writing to a log file (like `| tee -a log.jsonl`).

-## Verbose Flag
+## Debug Flag

-The `SHO_VERBOSE` flag is used to determine if debug messages should be shown or not.
+The `SHO_DEBUG` flag is used to determine if debug messages should be shown or not.
 If set to `true`, debug messages will be shown.
 If set to `false`(the default), debug messages will be suppressed.